 Add exogenous variables

-To model with exogenous features, include them in the DataFrame you pass to the forecast method.
-Provide the future values of these exogenous features over the forecast horizon using the X_df parameter.
+To model with exogenous features, you have two options: 1.
+Use historical exogenous variables: include these variables in the DataFrame you pass to the forecast method 2.
+Use future exogenous variables: include these variables in the DataFrame you pass to the forecast method and provide the future values of these exogenous features over the forecast horizon using the X_df parameter.

 import pandas as pd